AriLe1204/ValentineForCao/README.md

 ## To run:
 - clone this
-- in the terminal, type npm start
+- in the terminal, type npm install, hit enter
+- then type npm start, hit enter
-- enjoy!
+- then enjoy!